Restream/reindexer/cpp_src/cmd/reindexer_tool/readme.md

 # Reindexer command line tool
-Reindexer command line tool is an client utility to work with database.
+Reindexer command line tool is a client utility to work with the database.

-## Table of Content
+## Table of contents

 - [Features](#features)
 - [Usage](#usage)